 As part of the adoption decision, the Government also assigned the Swedish Agency for Marine and Water Management to start a new planning round aiming for the inclusion for new areas for offshore wind energy.
-The aim is to enable additionally 90 TWh annual production of electricity from offshore wind in revised marine spatial plans.
-SwAM shall submit revised planning proposals to the Government no later than 31 December 2024.
+The aim was to enable additionally 90 TWh annual production of electricity from offshore wind in revised marine spatial plans.
+SwAM submitted a proposal for amended marine spatialöplans to the Government on 20 January 2025.